 - 13.2 Select with care.
 In order to find trustworthy individuals or organisations, Members should only select and award business to independent third parties that are committed to act with integrity and comply with applicable laws and regulations. - 13.3 Monitor and control.
-Members should therefore (i) conduct due diligence on proposed independent third parties, (ii) impose obligations in contracts with independent third parties to comply with anti-bribery laws and the duties of the COCIR Code and (iii) monitor significant independent third parties as part of a Member's regular review of relationships with them and subject significant independent third parties to appropriate controls.
+Members should therefore (i) conduct due diligence on proposed independent third parties, (ii) impose obligations in contracts with independent third parties to comply with anti-bribery laws and the duties of the COCIR Code, (iii) monitor independent third parties as part of a Member's regular review of relationships with them and (iv) organise trainings or provide training materials if necessary.